bogwonch/Thesis-Essay/Thesis.md

 [^whicharm]: Specifically the ARM 7 32-bit architecture known as AArch32 not the new shiny 64-bit one.

-For the ARM architecture I focussed on *app-like* programs.
+For the ARM architecture I focused on *app-like* programs.
 I looked at a variety of apps from games to text editors as well as a sequence of random bytes and a Gameboy advance game.
 The Gameboy game is interesting as it also contains sound and graphics files built into it that the iOS applications do not.
 The results are shown in Table 5.4.
 The results seem to show that PIP headers very rarely turn up in ARM code; less than 0.1% typically.
 Some PIP headers turn up for the ARM little endian and MIPS architectures, but next to none ever turn up for X86 PIP headers in ARM little endian programs.
 It would be surprising if more that ten turned up in any program.
 Another interesting point is that PIP headers don't appear to turn up in programs more often than they do in a random sequence of code.
 For X86 we see similar results (Table 5.5).
 I looked at a range of program from very simple C programs and system utilities, to compilers and two operating system kernels.
 Again we see that NOPs turn up very rarely in bytecode,

 In Brumley et. al.'s paper[@Cha:2010uh] they suggest that whole platform independent programs could be created by splitting the program into several *gadgets* each with a PIP header and a block of code to be executed for each platform the program author wishes to target.
 Brumley et. al. go on to suggest that a program could be split up into gadgets one instruction in length, however since each each gadget would feature a PIP header this would likely destroy any steganographic properties the author want in their program.
 Because PIP headers are rare; a program with execution based steganography could be distinguished from a plain text by counting the number of PIP headers that could be found and deciding whether that number is statistically significant.
 When an author is trying to hide X86 behaviour this is a much bigger problem as the number of PIP headers that could be expected to turn up naturally in a program is very low.